 By Glen C. Strathy

-Most of the best creativity tips and research I've come across were summarized in a rather well-known lecture by John Cleese (the screenwriter/actor known for his work on such comedy classics as Faulty Towers, the Monty Python TV series and films, A Fish Called Wanda, and Fierce Creatures.
-The lecture is sometimes available on Youtube, but last I checked it was unauthorized.
-So let me give you my take on the material.
+While there are not a lot of proven techniques to boost creativity, the best methods were summarized in a rather well-known lecture by John Cleese (the screenwriter/actor known for his work on such comedy classics as Faulty Towers, the Monty Python TV series and films, A Fish Called Wanda, and Fierce Creatures.
+So let me share with you some of his methods, coupled with my own thoughts on the subject.

 Both these modes have their uses.
-The Open Mode is the Creative Mode.
-It is the state of mind that helps you generate ideas, that lets you be open to new possibilities.
+The open mode is the creative mode.
+It is the state of mind that helps you generate ideas, that makes you welcoming toward new ideas and possibilities.
 It is the best mode to be in when writing or brainstorming.

 One thing you must know: it is impossible to be in both modes at the same time, because they interfere with each other.
-It is very hard to be creative when in the Closed mode, because you will criticize every idea that comes along.
-Writer's block can result when your critical self takes over and bullies your creative self into silence, often without your become aware of it.
+It is very hard to be creative when in the closed mode, because you will criticize and reject every new idea that comes along.
+Writer's block can result when your critical self takes over and blocks the flow of ideas, often without your become aware of it.

-On the other hand, it is very hard to revise a manuscript if you are in the Open Mode because you will simply keep adding new ideas, regardless whether they work with the established storyline or not, until the story becomes a sprawling mess.
-The Closed Mode is required when you need to prune away everything that doesn't fit.
+On the other hand, it is very hard to revise a manuscript if you are in the open mode because you will simply keep adding new ideas and changing things, regardless whether they work with the established story or not.
+Writers who stay too much in the open mode risk never finishing a story.
+They may create multiple drafts, none of which is coherent because they cannot make firm decisions.
+The closed mode is required once you know what your story is and you need to weed out ideas that don't fit with it.

-The book, Break Point and Beyond, by George Land and Beth Jarman notes that young children are incredibly creative, with 98% of toddlers score at genius levels for divergent thinking.
+In the book, Break Point and Beyond, George Land and Beth Jarman note that young children are incredibly creative, with 98% of toddlers score at genius levels for divergent thinking.
 However, only 18% of 13-15-year-olds score so highly.

 I believe this is because everyone is born with a creative self, but we develop our critical self as we grow up.